yext/answers-search-ui-sdk-docs/pages/vertical-search-results-page.md

 order: 2
 ---

 A Vertical Search Results Page displays results for a single vertical.
+You can read more about each individual component referenced here in the [Component](/components) section.

 ## Recommended Components